Reconstructing random pictures: Introduction

 Writing $[n]$ for the set $\{1, 2, \dots, n\}$, a \emph{picture of size $n$} is an element of $\{0,1\}^{[n]^2}$ viewed as a two-coloring of an $n\times n$ grid using the colors $0$ and $1$.
 The \emph{$k$-deck} of a picture $P$ of size $n$, denoted $\DD_k (P)$, is the multiset of its $k \times k$ colored subgrids of which there are precisely $(n-k+1)^2$; see Figure~\ref{picpic} for an illustration.
 We say that a picture $P$ is \emph{reconstructible} from its $k$-deck if $\DD_k(P') = \DD_k(P)$ implies that $P' = P$.
-Writing $P_n$ for a random picture of size $n$ chosen uniformly from the set of all pictures of size $n$, our primary concern is then the following question: when is $P_n$ reconstructible from its $k$-deck with high probability?
+Writing $P_n$ for a random picture of size $n$ chosen uniformly from the set of all pictures of size $n$, our primary concern is then the following question raised by Mossel and Ross~\citep{mossel}: when is $P_n$ reconstructible from its $k$-deck with high probability?
+More specifically, is there a threshold value for $k$ such that in the supercritical regime, $P_n$ is reconstructible with high probability and in the subcritical regime $P_n$ is not reconstructible with high probability?
+It was previously determined by Mossel and Ross~\citep{mossel} (under the dual perspective of coloring lattice vertices rather than faces) that the threshold lies between $\sqrt{(1-\epsilon) \log n}$ and $\sqrt{(1+\epsilon) 4 \log n}$, and Ding and Liu~\citep{DingLiu} subsequently narrowed down the location of the threshold to $(\sqrt{(1-\epsilon)2 \log n}, \sqrt{(1+\epsilon)2 \log n})$.
+We note that these results also hold in higher dimensions.
 We shall give a nearly complete answer to this question.
-Define a function $f:\R \to \Z$ by
+Let $k_{c}(n)$ be the nearest integer value to $\sqrt{2\log_{2} n}$.
+Writing $\C{R}(n,k)$ for the event that the random picture $P_n$ is reconstructible from its $k$-deck, our main result is as follows.